multiform-UoN/mathgeo/dundee.md

 <!-- This KE workshop includes collaboration with several industry and applied research partners.
 During the first day, real-world challenges will be introduced by contributors from organisations including SSEN, CSX Carbon, Scottish Woodlands, and others. -->

 This KE workshop includes collaboration with several industry and applied research partners.
-During the first day, real-world challenges will be introduced by contributors from CSX Carbon, Scottish Woodlands, and SSE Networks Transmission.
+During the first day, real-world challenges will be introduced by contributors from CSX Carbon, Scottish Woodlands, and IMTECO Ltd.

 - CSX:
 [Detecting water-table–CO₂ coupling with scalable sensor arrays](dundee_challenges/CSX_final.pdf)
 - Scottish Woodlands :
 [Triage and investment optimisation for peatland restoration](dundee_challenges/ScottishWoodlands_final.pdf)
-- SSE Networks :
-Underground cabling in peatlands: hydrology and stability (TBA)
-- SSE Networks :
-Modelling excavated peat for reuse and reinstatement (TBA)
+- IMTECO: Modelling bog pool hydrology: impact buffers and planning tools (link forthcoming)

 The challenges span a variety of themes, including modelling and reuse of excavated peat, environmental impact of underground infrastructure, coupled monitoring of water table and greenhouse gas fluxes, restoration planning and investment optimisation, decision-support tools for peatland management, and statistical inference and model-data integration.